 The patient may present with the cervical spine immobilized with a halo, a collar, or other devices that may affect the ability to mask ventilate or instrument the airway.

 Choice of anesthetic technique — In most cases, patients with SCI will require general anesthesia for surgical procedures.
 For very peripheral procedures (eg, closed reduction of distal extremity fractures, closure of superficial extremity wounds), peripheral nerve block can be utilized if it can be performed without moving the spine and is not otherwise contraindicated.

 Monitoring — Standard monitors (blood pressure [BP] monitoring, pulse oximetry, electrocardiogram [ECG], end-tidal carbon dioxide [ETCO2], oxygen [O2] analysis, and temperature) are used for all patients having general anesthesia.
 In addition, patients with high thoracic and cervical spine injuries should usually have BP monitored continually with an intraarterial catheter, which should be placed before induction of anesthesia to allow immediate response to changes in hemodynamics.
 (See 'Induction of anesthesia' below.)

 In addition to continuous BP monitoring, arterial catheterization facilitates serial blood sampling for laboratory evaluation of hematocrit, coagulation parameters, electrolytes, blood gases, and serum lactate level.
 Pulse pressure variation of the arterial trace can provide a measure of the patient’s volume status .
-(See "Intraoperative fluid management", section on 'Dynamic parameters to guide goal-directed therapy'.)
+(See "Intraoperative fluid management", section on 'Dynamic hemodynamic parameters'.)